The Gaelic Population, 17th to the 19th Centuries

 left without a boon so precious.”
 (14)

 In contrast to the prevailing Irish-American opinion that English law stopped the speaking of Irish in Ireland, the Irish people themselves voluntarily abandoned the Irish Language primarily for economic reasons.
 Of course, a choice can be made again.
-There wouldn’t be anything to stop the people of Ireland from choosing Irish again if the
+There wouldn’t be anything to stop the people of Ireland from choosing Irish again if the conditions were right.

 1. Moody, T.W. and Martin, F.X., editors.
 The Course of Irish History.
 Cork: The Mercier Press, 1967. p.
 206 2.
 Moody, p.
 266